Chooloo/koler/README.md

 # Koler

-## An update, im currently working on a massive code redesign from scratch, will probably take some time, but will be better :) feel free to look at the 'mvp' branch
+## An update, im currently working on a massive code refactor from scratch, will probably take some time, but will be better :) feel free to look at the 'mvp' branch

 A uniquely stylized phone app for Android, designed with the user in mind.